oceanprotocol/list-purgatory/policies/README.md

 ### How Does A Data Asset Leave Purgatory?

-An asset can either stay in purgatory indefinitely, or revert back to Default.
+An asset can either stay in purgatory indefinitely or revert back to Default.

 The asset can be reverted back to Default if all of the following conditions are fulfilled:
 * The notice is retracted